-Your regard for people needs to shine through in all of your actions and words, including your facial expression, body language, and the words you choose to express what you're thinking about in regards to the people who report to you.
+Your regard for people needs to shine through in all of your actions and words, including your facial expression, body language, and the words you choose to express what you're thinking about in regard to the people who report to you.

 Your goal is to demonstrate your appreciation for each person's unique value.
 No matter how an employee is performing on his or her current task, your value for the employee as a human being should never falter and always be visible.

 When possible, involve employees in goal setting and planning.
 At the very least, involve those who report to you in goal setting on the department level and share the most important goals and direction for your group.